GiovanniStephens/cardinality-constrained-optimisation/README.md

 risk-averse behaviour of portfolio investors.
 The second approach is to project dividend income assuming a link with inflation and/or parity with gross domestic profit." - [A Review of the Methodology of Forecasting Long-term Equity Returns](https://fbe.unimelb.edu.au/__data/assets/pdf_file/0003/2591805/184.pdf)

+## Forecasting variances

+I have been able to forecast variances using a GARCH model; however, I am not too sure about how to incorporate the forecasts into the historical variance-covariance matrix.
+I have a hunch that just changing the diagonal elements of the covariance matrix does not make any sense.

+After I validate that I cannot just update the diagonal elements of the covariance matrix, I will look into forecasting covariances too.
+I think that there is a lot of research on forecasting the variance-covariance matrix...

+## Forecasting covariances

+(To be researched)

 # Backtest